Fall Trees - Nature’s Autumn Masterpiece (And Why We Love Them)

 Known for star-shaped leaves turning purple-maroon, sweetgums are trees that turn fiery red in fall.
 Opt for seedless cultivars like ‘Rotundiloba’ to avoid messy "gumball" seed pods.

-Explore more in our special article: Types of Trees - The Ultimate Guide.
+To discover more, explore our special article: Types of Trees - The Ultimate Guide.

 How to Enjoy Fall Trees Sustainably

 Celebrating fall foliage trees responsibly ensures their preservation for future generations.
 Start by planting native species like those above, which support local ecosystems better than invasives like Norway maples.
 When leaves drop, resist the urge to bag them; fallen leaves insulate plant roots and provide habitat for fireflies and butterfly larvae.
 Instead, rake them into garden beds as nutrient-rich mulch.
-For leaf-peeping, stay on marked trails to protect sensitive tree roots, and consider donating to organizations like the National Forest Foundation.
-Fashion enthusiasts can extend their appreciation for beautiful autumn trees through sustainable fashion like Natura Nation’s Trees clothing collection, which plants three trees for every order.

 Hiker enjoying trail surrounded by fall trees

-Protecting The Trees with Natura Nation
+Supporting Global Reforestation with Natura Nation

 Conclusion: Celebrate Autumn’s Brief Beauty

 Fall trees are fleeting wonders, their vibrant tree colors serving as a reminder to cherish seasonal transitions.
 By planting natives like sugar maples and black tupelos, we invest in future autumn spectacles while supporting biodiversity.
+For expert advice on selecting the right trees for your space, read our guide on Landscaping Trees.
 Their brilliance transcends forests-inspired by these foliage trees, Natura Nation’s nature-inspired collections let you wear nature’s artistry year-round.
-Explore more types of trees in our Ultimate Guide or dive deeper into specific varieties like maple trees and evergreens.

 1. Which fall trees stay colorful longest ?